New Year, new you?

 Tearing apart your body, personality, and life is really toxic.
 None of us are perfect and some of us have really tough circumstances, but constantly picking at yourself and your life situation is not only toxic but also a turn-off.

 Things may be back-breakingly awful, but there are always things to celebrate.
 When I lost my job and was out of work for an extended period of time, the great benefit was I spent more time with my daughter, not to mention I got in more beach days.

 You may not like your weight, but I bet you have great hair, great skin … great something.
 Your job may not pay well, but you might have great benefits.
 There is always some silver lining.
 The issue is trying to hold onto that shiny silver thread while you’re wading in the depths of garbage.

-In 2019, hold on tight to all of those silver threads, and give yourself a break!
+Next year, hold on tight to all of those silver threads, and give yourself a break!
 No one wants to be around someone who is miserable or has no confidence or light to his or her soul and being.

 I have seen countless posts where ladies and men bash at the ex who had the affair (one man told me he is still angry about his former wife’s affair 15 years later).

 If you are still lamenting an affair, I have a simple tip for you: Set a timer to 5 minutes.
 Let your grumbles out and when the timer is done, don’t mention it for at least another two weeks.